J0SE-S/PaperWarsOLD/SECURITY.md

 | Version | Supported          |
 | ------- | ------------------ |

-## Reporting a Vulnerability
+## Reporting a Bug
+There are two ways to report a vulnerability: opening a bug report, and issuing a private security advisory.
+You should open a bug report when:
+The bug has temporary effects,
-If you find a bug, and believe it cannot be used to give yourself any advantage in PaperWars, then you should report it normally.
+Or the bug cannot be used to give anyone an advantage in the game.

-However, if you believe the bug can give you an advantage in PaperWars, please go to security, then to advisories, then report it there.
+If none of the above are true, or you are not sure which way to report the bug, please issue a private security advisory.